-The value of your contribution?
-The impact of absence on teaching and learning, service delivery and colleagues.
-How your work has been covered in your absence.
-Are you fully recovered and able to resume full duties?
-Yes No If your view is "no" then action plan must consider: Referral to Occupational Health (OH) Temporary adjustments which can reasonably be accommodated?
-Action Plan The objective is that attendance will be satisfactory to the employer.
+The objective is that attendance will be satisfactory to the employer.
 Is there anything we can do to improve your attendance, e.g. OH referral, counselling, a review of risk assessment, temporary or permanent reasonable adjustments to the workplace, working practices or working hours or training?
 Is your absence in any way related to work?
 Are you doing all you can to improve your attendance? e.g. Act on medical advice, lifestyle choices, attention to work life balance, non-medical support e.g. counselling.
 Fit note required for any period of absence during the monitoring period? (see paras 3 and 10.3) Yes No Review Attendance will be reviewed in 1 month 2 months Date of review: Please note that further absence during this period may, depending on the circumstances, mean that the review is held under Stage One of the formal procedure if appropriate.
 Copy of Sickness Absence Policy and Procedure has been provided and process explained.
-Yes Date: No (must be provided and explained prior to a formal meeting) Signature of Manager Date Signature of Employee
+Yes Date: No (must be provided and explained prior to a formal meeting)

-Appendix B - Sickness Absence Self Certification Form
+APPENDIX B: Sickness Absence Self Certification Form